sleibrock/scb.rkt/README.md

 The ssh-chat Bot Framework is a Racket library designed at writing chat bots for `ssh-chat` in a way that is simple and painless.
 There are a myriad of options and values you can pass to an `ssh` connection, and the ssh-chat Bot Framework aims to reduce the amount of boilerplate and heavy backend lifting.

+### Example Bots

+The repository contains a few use-case examples of bots.
+Check the `/examples` folder at the root of this project.

 ### Basic Connection Bot

 Our library `scb.rkt` provides a way of defining a bot in a clean and simple manner.
 Using the provided `define-bot` macro, we can define the settings we want our bot to adhere to when connecting to a remote server.
 In the simplest case, the only thing that's needed to start a bot is the following: